 - Continue your education at a 4-year institution

-Students should contact their advisors and/or the transfer counselor in the Centers for Student Engagement and Academic Advisement for transfer information.
+Students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
 Early consultation to plan the most appropriate course sequence will optimize transferability.

 |BUS 101||Principles of Accounting I||4|